 Gneisenau proved popular with the local aristocracy.
 He was an accomplished conversationalist, passable musician, and could sketch with facility.
 He was also blessed with a good voice and the ability to extemporize verse.

 Despite these talents, Gneisenau suffered from the poverty that would visit him intermittently throughout his life.
-There were times when, embarrassed by his inability to afford so simple a commodity as beer, he would retire to his room and refuse to receive guests.
+Thus, he experienced periods when, embarrassed by his inability to afford so simple a commodity as beer, he would retire to his room and refuse to receive guests.
 Though this was a period in which the Prussian Army was actively (though never decisively) involved in campaigns in the Netherlands and the Rhineland, Gneisenau’s only active service during this period was a brief expedition into Poland to combat the spread of an epidemic.

 In 1795 Gneisenau was made captain of a company of fusiliers.
 At this time, these were a species of infantry that were neither fully “light” nor fully “line.”
 That is to say, though they were dressed in green, they were not as care- fully selected or well-trained as Jäger.
 Likewise, though they were exercised in close order fighting, they rarely reached the standard of precision and solidity associated with Prussian grenadiers.
 Though a small number of sharpshooters were assigned to each company of fusiliers, the majority of them were equipped with smoothbore muskets.
 These, however, in contrast to those which equipped many line companies, were at least provided with a curved stock.
 This permitted some semblance of aimed fire.